PAA-NCIC/GSWITCH/docs/index.md

 [-j, --json=<string>]  set the json path (Default: 0)
 ```

-*Note: By using configs, you can force the applications to run with the static strategies.
+*Note: By using `--configs`, you can force the applications to run with the static strategies.
 (No dynamic transition).

 ## APIs